What Type of Implant Would be Best for Me?

 Breast implant technology has advanced, with many more sizes, shapes, and types of implants than ever before.
 The two main categories are saline and silicone, with many options available in both types.
 Generally, silicone implants feel more like natural breast tissue.
 Saline implants have come a long way as well, with advanced structured saline implants now available.

-Our structured saline breast implants in La Jolla have a more natural look and feel than earlier implants.
+Our structured saline breast implants have a more natural look and feel than earlier implants.
 What’s right for you?
 At Sadrian Plastic surgery we will show you the various types and sizes, and working closely with you, the right implants will be selected.
 The benefits of each type of implant are as follows:

 - Saline Implants: Saline implants have the advantage of being filled after placement.
 They are filled with sterile salt water and in the rare case that an implant ruptures, this saline solution is easily and safely absorbed by the body.
 These implants require a smaller incision, often in the armpit where it will be completely invisible.
 They are also lighter, and typically cost less.